Power and Moral Will: A Call to Christlikeness

 MaryKate Morse

 MaryKate Morse, PhD, is professor of Leadership and Spiritual Formation in the seminary at George Fox University.
 Currently she is the Lead Mentor for the Doctor of Ministry in Leadership & Spiritual Formation.
 Raised in the Air Force, MaryKate lived in various states and overseas.
 She completed her BS in Secondary Education and English Literature at Longwood University in Virginia.
 With her husband, Randy, and small children she lived in the Andes Mountains of Bolivia and Peru doing ministry and social projects with the Aymará Indians.
 Upon return she did a Masters in Biblical Studies and an MDIV at Western Evangelical Seminary (now GFES).
 She began teaching, studied spiritual formation and direction, and was certified as a spiritual director and recorded as a pastor with the Evangelical Friends.
 MaryKate completed her doctorate at Gonzaga University where she studied the characteristics of renewal leadership as modeled by Jesus.
 She continues to explore how spiritual formation and effective leadership result in the transformation of individuals and communities especially for evangelists and front-line leaders in diverse cultural environments.
-After her doctorate she planted two churches and served in various administrative positions at the university including Seminary Associate Dean, Director of Hybrid programs, and University Director of Strategic Planning.
-She is a spiritual director and leadership mentor and coach, conference and retreat speaker, and author including Making Room for Leadership: Power, Space, and Influence and A Guidebook to Prayer.
+After her doctorate she planted two churches and served in various administrative positions at the George Fox University and Portland Seminary, including Seminary Executive, Director of Hybrid programs, and University Director of Strategic Planning.
+MaryKate is the recipient of both the Dallas Willard award (from Missio Alliance), and the Richard Foster award.
+She is a Spiritual Director, a Leadership Mentor and Coach, a conference and retreat speaker, and the author of Making Room for Leadership: Power, Space, and Influence, and A Guidebook to Prayer.
 MaryKate is married to Randy and has three adult children and five grandchildren.
 She enjoys being with family, hiking, reading, exploring new places, and playing with her puppy, Tess.